bzed/bzed-letsencrypt/README.md

 ## Limitations

-Not really well tested yet, no spec tests....
+Not really well tested yet, documentation missing, no spec tests....

 ## Development

 Patches are very welcome!
+Please send your pull requests on github!